Berge-tech/Elk-Stack-Project/README.md

 ![image](https://user-images.githubusercontent.com/73409624/112742540-160ee880-8f55-11eb-8e0a-1b0c5c5da72d.png)

 Metricbeat was installed following the instructions provided on Kibana's website for Docker metrics.
 The configuration file was edited to include the ELK server.
-In addition, an ansible playlist was created to install and launch metricbeat.
+In addition, an ansible playlist was created to install and launch metricbeat on the Web VMs.
 The success of the playbook was verified by checking the module status under docker metrics in Kibana.

 ![image](https://user-images.githubusercontent.com/73409624/112742525-e65fe080-8f54-11eb-9c87-4fc1a8b0b780.png)